Department of Obstetrics and Gynecology

 Research interests

-- Cancer risk prediction models,
+- Personalized cancer risk prediction and prevention

 Techniques, methods & infrastructure